-6.3 Upper Legform to Bonnet Leading Edge Tests
+6.3 Upper Legform to WAD775mm Tests

-- 6.3.1 A test is not required if the calculated impact energy would be less than 200J. - 6.3.2 The Euro NCAP Secretariat will select one of the locations U0 or U1 for testing; additional tests will then be performed to every second grid point outboard of this point. - 6.3.3 Symmetry is applied across the vehicle.
+- 6.3.1 A test is not required if the calculated impact energy would be less than 160J. - 6.3.2 The vehicle manufacturer must identify any asymmetrical grid points before the start location is selected and any nominations are made. - 6.3.3 The Euro NCAP Secretariat will select one of the locations U0 or U1 for testing; additional tests will then be performed to every second grid point outboard of this point. - 6.3.4 Symmetry is applied across the vehicle.
 Tests can be made on both sides of the vehicle.
-For each pair of symmetrical grid points the laboratory chooses the point to be actually tested. - 6.3.4 Grid points that have not been tested will be awarded the worst result from one of the adjacent points. - 6.3.5 Where the vehicle manufacturer believes that the performance of a non selected point will not be reflected correctly or symmetry does not apply, they may choose to sponsor additional tests to any of these points.
+For each pair of symmetrical grid points the laboratory chooses the point to be actually tested. - 6.3.5 Grid points that have not been tested will be awarded the worst result from one of the adjacent points. - 6.3.6 Where a point is to be awarded a symmetrical or adjacent result, there must be no more than a 10% difference in the calculated impact energy between the two points.
+Where the energy differs by more than 10%, a test is required. - 6.3.7 Where the vehicle manufacturer believes that the performance of a non selected point will not be reflected correctly or symmetry does not apply, they may choose to sponsor additional tests to any of these points.
 Nominations must be made for both possible starting points and before the first point to test is chosen as detailed in Section 6.1.2.